Kames Capital launches two more absolute return bond funds

-LONDON Kames Capital has launched two bond funds that seek to make money irrespective of market conditions, building on the success of a similar product that has received commitments worth nearly 2 billion pounds ($3.1 billion).
+LONDON Kames Capital has launched two bond funds that seek to make money irrespective of the market conditions, building on the success of a similar product that has received commitments worth nearly 2 billion pounds and is now closed to investors.

 Both the Kames Absolute Return Bond Global Fund and the Kames Absolute Return Bond Constrained Fund currently manage less than 50 million pounds each, the firm said in a statement.